hackergrrl/blob-store-replication-stream/README.md

 stores isn't possible.

-*The caveat*: any blob store you wish to use for replication must have a `._list(cb)` function implemented on it, which returns an array of keys (strings) in the callback `cb`.
-This will generally mean delving into the innards of each blob store you wish to support and writing this functionality.
+*The caveat*: any blob store you wish to use for replication must have a `._list(cb)` function monkey patched onto it, which should return an array of keys (strings) in the callback `cb`.
+This will generally mean delving into the innards of each blob store you wish to support and figuring out how to add this functionality.

-In summary: this module is both a neat idea and a terrible idea that only manages to really get part-way there.

 ## Usage